mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 1. Shared Tenancy: default model for all Amazon EC2.
 2. Dedicated Instances, run on hardware that's decicated t oa single customer.
 3. Dedicated Host: An Amazon EC2 Host

+### Amazon EC2 Instance Store

+- temporary block-level storage for your EC2 instance.
+- This storage is located on disks that are physically attached to the host computer.

+Ideal for

+- temporary storage of information that changes frequently, such as buffers, caches, scratch data
+- other temporary content
+- data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.

 ## Amazon Elastic Block Store, Amazon EBS